 Why?
 Simply because they assume that their hosting provider is complying with regulatory requirements.
 For many hosting providers and even some covered entities, gambling in this area may seem like a viable plan when it comes to HIPAA compliance — what are the chances of a compromise exploiting security lapses or an audit by the Office for Civil Rights (OCR) uncovering non-compliance?

-Before you put HIPAA requirements “out of sight, out of mind” or practice a hope and pray attitude, your organization needs to seriously consider the repercussions of not maintaining compliance.
+Before you put HIPAA requirements “out of sight, out of mind”, your organization needs to seriously consider the repercussions of not maintaining compliance.
 Failing to adhere to HIPAA compliance can cost you much more than you’ve imagined, and more than you should ever be willing to pay.

 Recap: Covered Entities